Thixendale, St Mary's Church

 Attraction Type: Historic Church

-Location: Thixendale village is 2 miles north of Fridaythorpe off the A166
+Location: Thixendale village is two miles north of Fridaythorpe off the A166

 Thixendale, St Mary's Church Photos